How to Disable Backward and Forward Navigation with Touchpad Two Finger Scroll in Google Chrome

 Also, there may be times when a web page requires horizontal scrolling, such as when viewing a large image which is zoomed in.
 Due to these gestures, Chrome prevents the user from using the touchpad to scroll horizontally.

 In earlier versions of Chrome when this feature was experimentally introduced, there used to be a flag called "Overscroll history navigation".
-However, later the Google devs decided to remove that experimental flag.
+Sadly, later the Google devs decided to remove that experimental flag.
+However, there is an alternative method!

 You are done.